nagasudhirpulla/taming_python/blog/skills/flask_error_pages.md

 *  Custom styling of error pages

 ## Simple Server
-The following python code serves a page `home.html` from the templates folder at the root URL
+The following python code serves a page `home.html` from the `templates` folder at the root URL.
+Also the `theme.css` is linked from the `static/styles` folder
 ```py
 from flask import Flask, render_template